-We have not found the modern equivalent of Pinocchio’s nose, nothing in face, body, voice, speech or physiology that is unique to lying, never present when someone is worried, thoughtful, cautious, perplexed or nervous.
+We have not found the modern equivalent of Pinocchio’s nose; nothing in the face, body, voice, speech or physiology is unique to lying and never present when someone is worried, thoughtful, cautious, perplexed or nervous.
 While some still pursue that goal (and a few claim to have found it), I doubt that such a silver bullet exists.
-Instead our measurements of facial muscular movement, gestures, voice and speech uncover what I call hot spots, signs that something is amiss; that the full story is not being told.
+Instead our measurements of facial muscular movement (FACS), gestures, voice and speech uncover what I call hot spots, signs that something is amiss; that the full story is not being told.

 The typical hot spot is a momentary conflict between the words spoken and the sound of the voice, the gesture, or the facial expression.
 Just as important are very brief micro expressions that can flash across a person’s face in 1/25 of a second.
 A micro looks exactly like a normal facial expression except it is so fast that most people don’t see it.
 It always is a sign of a concealed emotion, sometimes deliberately concealed sometimes-repressed emotion.
 Just as important is a slight edge in the voice that doesn’t fit calm words.